-Campus Safety Options

-After receipt of a complaint of sexual misconduct, the Associate Vice President, Administration will assess whether immediate actions must be taken for the safety and security of any person involved.
-The Associate Vice President, Administration works with the Dean of Students, Associate Vice President, Administration, Public Safety, and others, as needed, to assist reporting parties with potential interim safety measures during an investigation.
+Campus Safety Options After receipt of a complaint of sexual misconduct, the Associate Vice President of Operations will assess whether immediate actions must be taken for the safety and security of any person involved.
+The Associate Vice President of Operations works with the Dean of Students, Public Safety, and others, as needed, to assist reporting parties with potential interim safety measures during an investigation.
 See page 15, above.